bennn/racket-mutt/README.md

   Similar to `mutt`, but send the same message to a list of recipients.
   Accepts the same options too, except for `#:to`.

-See the documentation for more.
+See the documentation for more: <http://docs.racket-lang.org/racket-mutt/index.html>
-In particular, `message` can be a string or a file with newline-separated emails.

 FAQ